Christian (footballer, born 1989): APOEL

 On 20 June 2013, he moved abroad for the first time and joined Cypriot side APOEL, on a season-long loan deal from Grêmio Anápolis.
 He made his APOEL debut against NK Maribor at GSP Stadium on 31 July 2013, in a 1–1 first leg draw for the third qualifying round of the 2013–14 UEFA Champions League.
 His first career title came on 17 August 2013, after APOEL beat Apollon Limassol 1–0 at GSP Stadium to win the 2013 Cypriot Super Cup, with Christian playing the whole game in a left back position.
 During his six-month spell at APOEL, Christian also appeared in four league matches, one Cup match, two Champions League qualifying matches, two Europa League qualifying matches and three UEFA Europa League group stage matches, without scoring any goal.

 On 8 January 2014, APOEL terminated Christian's contract with the club by mutual consent, and after only six months in Cyprus he returned to Brazilian side Grêmio Anápolis.

 CFR Cluj

 In July 2014, Christian signed a one-year contract with Romanian side CFR Cluj.
 After six months, in January 2015, he was loaned by CFR Cluj to C.D.
 Nacional in Portugal.

 Paços de Ferreira

 On 8 July 2015, after his contract with CFR Cluj expired, Christina signed a four-year deal with Paços de Ferreira.

 Sabah

 On 3 February 2022, Sabah announced the signing of Christian to an 18-month contract.

+On 6 July 2023, Christian extended his contract with Sabah until June 2024.